heroku/libcnb.rs/libcnb-package/README.md

 A library for cross-compiling and packaging buildpacks written with [libcnb.rs](https://github.com/heroku/libcnb.rs).

+This is an internal crate and should not be used by users directly.
+There are no stability guarantees for its API.

 In most cases you should use [libcnb-cargo](https://crates.io/crates/libcnb-cargo) and/or [libcnb-test](https://crates.io/crates/libcnb-test), rather than depending on this crate directly.